Argentina–Cuba relations

-Current and historical relations between Argentina and Cuba, have existed for over a century.
-Both nations are members of the Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States and the Organization of Ibero-American States.
+Argentina-Cuba relations are the historical ties between the Argentine Republic and the Republic of Cuba that have existed for over a century.
+Both nations are members of the Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Argentina and Cuba share a common history in the fact that both nations were once part of the Spanish Empire.
 In 1816, Argentina obtained its independence and in 1902, Cuba obtained its independence after the Spanish–American War.
 On 12 May 1909, Argentina and Cuba officially established diplomatic relations.
 Initially, relations were limited between both nations due to their geographic distances.

 In January 1959, Cuban revolutionary leader, Fidel Castro entered Havana and took control of the country.
 After the revolution, Argentina maintained relations with the new Cuban government and in May 1959, Castro paid a visit to Argentina and met with Argentine President Arturo Frondizi.
 In August 1961, Argentine born Cuban revolutionary commander, Ernesto "Che" Guevara secretly returned to Argentina for a few hours and met with President Arturo Frondizi and an aunt of his before leaving the country.

 In December 1961, Cuba declared itself Marxist and socialist, and aligned with the Soviet Union.
 As a result, and by U.S. pressure, on 21 January 1962, Cuba was expelled from the Organization of American States (OAS) and by September 1962, the United States imposed a full embargo on Cuba.
 That same year, by U.S. insistence, Argentina and all Latin American nations (with the exception of Mexico) broke diplomatic relations with Cuba in an effort to isolate the Castro government.

 On 28 May 1973, under President Héctor Cámpora, Argentina became the third nation (after Chile and Peru) to re-establish diplomatic relations with Cuba.
 Former Cuban President Osvaldo Dorticós Torrado became ambassador to Argentina.
 Relations between both nations greatly improved under the presidency of Juan Perón.
 Argentina granted Cuba a credit for US$200 million per year for six years.
-During the Argentine military dictatorship (1976-1983), Cuba maintained relations with Argentina.
+During the Argentine military dictatorship (1976–1983), Cuba maintained relations with Argentina.
 During the Falklands War between Argentina and the United Kingdom in April–June 1982; Cuba supported Argentina's rights over the Falkland Islands (Islas Malvinas) and funneled weapons to Argentina from Libya via Brazil.